[Note: Since it’s Sanctity of Life Sunday here in the U.S., I am re-posting an article from 2015.]

-Every baby is a unique creation of God.
+Every baby is a unique creation of God, a person.
 Even secular medical experts dare to use the word “miraculous.”
-Keith L. Moore, professor and chairman of the Department of Anatomy at the University of Toronto Faculty of Medicine, wrote in The Developing Human: Clinically Oriented-Embryology, a widely used medical textbook: “The processes by which a child develops from a single cell are miraculous….Human development is a continuous process that begins when an ovum from a female is fertilized by a sperm from a male.
+Keith L. Moore, professor and chairman of the Department of Anatomy at the University of Toronto Faculty of Medicine, wrote in The Developing Human: Clinically Oriented-Embryology, a widely used medical textbook: “The processes by which a child develops from a single cell are miraculous….human development is a continuous process that begins when an ovum from a female is fertilized by a sperm from a male.
 Growth and differentiation transform the zygote, a single cell…into a multicellular adult human being.
 Even a single strand of DNA from a human cell contains information equivalent to a library of one thousand volumes.
 The complexity of the zygote itself, according to Dr. Hymie Gordon, Chief Geneticist at the Mayo Clinic, “is so great that it is beyond our comprehension.”
 In a short nine months’ time, one fertilized ovum grows into six thousand million cells that become a living, breathing person like you.

 2. Human life is sacred because we are created in God’s image.